sam-w-yellin/volatile-int-blog/content/posts/dependency-inversion-c.md

     FileLogger --> LoggerInterface
 {{< /mermaid >}}

-It's worth a note that it is totally fine - and in fact expected - that `main` depends on the low-level details.
+It’s worth noting that it is not only acceptable but expected that main depends on low-level details.
 Ideally, `main` - or whatever the entry point for your application is - should be the centralized location where all concrete implementations are defined and injected into the more abstract components.

-Languages with full runtime polymorphism natively support this paradigm.
-They can define abstract base classes from which concrete implementations are derived, and the components depending on these interfaces can depend only on the base class type.
-C does not have such an elegant built-in solution for inverting dependencies.
-There is no virtual function table or class hierarchy.
-But a vtable is just a table of function pointers — something C *can* express.
-So in C, we provide our own layer of indirection using structs of function pointers.

-## Defining the Interface
+## Defining the Logger Interface
 So, let's define an abstract interface—implemented via function pointers and let the high-level component code depend only on that.
 A real implementation would probably be a variadic function, but we'll just log a simple string for simplicity.

 **File**: `core/components/logger/include/logger_interface.h`